-The refectory has been renovated since then and now serves as the reception for group visits, as well as housing two monumental paintings on the subject of dining, The Multiplication of the Loaves and The Last Supper, both by Pierre-Louis Cretey.
+The refectory has been renovated since then and now serves as the reception for group visits and housing two monumental paintings on the subject of dining, The Multiplication of the Loaves and The Last Supper, both by Pierre-Louis Cretey.
 The rest of its current scheme was designed by Nicolas Bidaut and Simon Guillaume and is made up of sculptures.

-After the Revolution the remaining buildings housed the Palais du Commerce et des Arts, at first made up of works confiscated from the clergy and nobility but later becoming more multi-disciplinary.
+After the Revolution, the remaining buildings housed the Palais du Commerce et des Arts, which was first made up of works confiscated from the clergy and nobility but later became more multi-disciplinary.
 For example, it gained archaeology and natural history collections and those of the Académie des Sciences et des Lettres.

-The entrance to the museum is from the square and through a covered passageway the visitor enters the Jardin du Palais St Pierre (the former cloister of the convent), which is scattered with sculptures and fountains.
-Entry tickets cost 8-12 € (4-7 € reduced) depending on which parts you are interested to visit (permanent Collections, temporary exhibitions, or both).
+The entrance to the museum is from the square, and through a covered passageway, the visitor enters the Jardin du Palais St Pierre (the former cloister of the convent), which is scattered with sculptures and fountains.
+Entry tickets cost 8-12 € (4-7 € reduced) depending on which parts you are interested in visiting (permanent Collections, temporary exhibitions, or both).
 The access to the bookstore and the café is free…and this is a good trick to visit the whole museum for free!